 - Adopted as pets, depending on their response to human interaction

 With each cat or kitten, we strive to make the best decision possible based on the needs of each individual cat.

 To date, we have spayed or neutered more than 200 cats and kittens and adopted 122 into loving furever homes.

 Our volunteers and staff have logged more than 3,000 hours caring for cats from the TNR colonies.

 Why is a TNR program important?
 Currently, there are roughly 22,000 feral and free-living cats in the City and Township of Langley — most of them unaltered.
 Approximately 25 percent of cats in households are also not spayed or neutered, adding another 6,000 cats living and adding to the cat population in Langley.

 How you can help.
 Cat overpopulation is a community problem.
 And, it will take the community’s help to solve.
 To do our part, we offer free and spay and neuter certificates to Langley residents who cannot afford to spay or neuter their pet.

-If you need a spay or neuter certificate for your cat or for a feral cat that you have caught, please stop by the Patti Dale Animal Shelter.
-Proof that you are a Langley resident is required.
+If you need a spay or neuter certificate for your cat or for a feral cat that you have caught, please contact us.
+Proof of Langley residency required.